sudem2302/convert_excel_to_word/README.md

 - Select the Excel file from the window
 - Make sure sablon.docx is in the same folder
 - The program:
-  -Reads data from Excel
+  - Reads data from Excel
-  -Fills the Word template
+  - Fills the Word template
-  -Creates one .docx file per student
+  - Creates one .docx file per student

 ## Excel File Format
 ![Main Window](e.png)